Toyota RAV4 2001-2005: common problems and fixes, fuel economy, driving experience, photos maintenance tips

-2001 - 2005 Toyota RAV4, (Photo: Toyota Canada)
+2001 - 2005 Toyota RAV4 (XA-20), (Photo: Toyota Canada)

-Available as two- or four-wheel drive, the RAV4 has a car-based unibody construction with a 4-cylinder engine and a five-speed manual or four-speed automatic transmission.
-The 2001, 2002 and 2003 RAV4 came with the 148-hp 2.0-liter 4-cylinder DOHC engine with Variable Valve Timing with intelligence (VVT-i).
-Starting from the 2004, the RAV4 received the 161-hp 2.4-liter engine.
-Both engines use a maintenance-free timing chain; there is no timing belt to replace.
+The 2001, 2002 and 2003 RAV4 came with the 148-hp 2.0-liter 4-cylinder DOHC 1AZ-FE engine.
+Starting from the 2004 model year, the RAV4 received a 161-hp 2.4-liter 2AZ-FE engine.
 Both engines are reliable if maintained properly.

 2005 Toyota RAV4 interior.
 (Photo: Toyota Canada)